Frequently Asked Questions

-In New Zealand and Australia, it costs approximately NZD$40,000 and AUD$60,000 per annum respectively to race or breed one horse.
-Therefore for a 1% share in ONE horse the ongoing monthly cost to you would be approximately NZD$33 and AUD$50 per month respectively.
+In New Zealand and Australia, it costs approximately NZD$50,000 and AUD$70,000 per annum respectively to race or breed one horse.
+Therefore for a 1% share in ONE horse the ongoing monthly cost to you, once horses are in full training, would be approximately NZD$40 and AUD$55 per month respectively.

 You will pay a set automatic payment each month to cover these expenses.

 Please note that this excludes the cost of entering Listed and Group races which are the elite races in New Zealand and Australia.
 For these races the nomination and entry fees are generally much higher, but so is the prize money.
 If your horse is successful enough to enter these elite races your horse would typically have won sufficient prize money to cover nomination and entry fees.

 The monthly ongoing cost for a specific horse(s)/syndicate is detailed in the Disclosure Statement and Syndicate Agreement relevant to that horse(s)/syndicate.

 Are there any risks involved?

 Yes.
 In the world of Thoroughbred racing there are no guarantees and risks you need to consider.